-The proposed bill amends the Human Trafficking Act of 2013 by eliminating the statute of limitations for the prosecution of specific human trafficking-related offenses, including sexual extortion of minors, trafficking of persons, and grooming minors for future sex trafficking.
-It also establishes safe harbors for minors who are victims of sex offenses related to human trafficking, ensuring they are protected from prosecution for crimes committed as a result of their victimization.
-Additionally, the bill introduces new legal provisions that classify the possession, manufacture, distribution, and sale of child sex dolls as criminal offenses, with varying degrees of felony charges based on the nature of the violation.
+The bill amends the Human Trafficking Act of 2013 by eliminating the statute of limitations for the prosecution of specific human trafficking-related offenses, including sexual extortion of minors, trafficking of persons, and grooming minors for future sex trafficking.
+It also establishes safe harbors for minors who are victims of sex offenses related to human trafficking, ensuring they are not criminally prosecuted for actions taken as a result of their victimization.
+Additionally, the bill introduces new legal provisions that create an affirmative defense for victims of trafficking who engage in certain criminal activities as a direct result of their trafficking experience.

 Old version SB431 V3 - 4-9-2025 04:43 PM: 5-1-109(a), 5-2-210, 5-18-103, 5-37-201, 5-37-216, 5-70-101, 5-68-305, 5-64-401